karthik-d/room-slot-booking/README.md

 ### Users Architecture

 #### User Groups
-There are three user groupes deisgned in this application to handle user permissions with ease
+There are three user groupes deisgned in this application to handle user permissions with ease.
 - `AdminPrivilege`
 - `ManagerPrivilege`
 - `CustomerPrivilege`